gg1711/Visitor-Management-System/README.md

 1) This is a <b>responsive website</b> and will work on all devices.
 Use inspect to experience it.
 ![Inspect](https://i.imgur.com/CtRWDds.png)

 2) This website has used HTML, CSS, Javascript, BootStrap, MySQl, PHP.
+This is created from scratch and no template is copied.

 3) This Visitor Management portal is live <i> http://visitor.almafiesta.com </i>.
 Please have a visit.